- Ticketsmore ↓

 - Media Roommore ↓

 At Quassy we believe that learning is fun!
-That's why so many school groups choose Quassy for educational field trips.
-Our NEW Laser 101 class and a Fun With Physics booklet offer numerous projects for students to complete while they watch the rides in action.
+That's why so many school groups choose Quassy for educational fieldtrips.
+Our NEW It's Elementary worksheets and a Fun With Physics booklet offer numerous projects for students to complete while they watch the rides in action.
 We also offer two on-site educational guided tours for students, as well as journalism and photography workshops and our Wacky Science interactive stage presentation for elementary or middle school children.

 For more information on our educational programs, see the workshop presentation and tour outlines below.